Meet the people of Slow Farm

 We're the Stevens family.
 We aspire to live well by loving each other, loving the earth, loving our neighbours, and using our talents and energies to create fair and sustainable socioecological systems.
 This is an adventure that starts right where we're at, and we won't fulfill our dreams within this generation.
 In spite of shortcomings, we guarantee we'll bring our aspirations into any cooperative activities, along with our respect for others' contributions.

 Slow Farm Ltd.

 Rain is a home-schooled secondary student.
 She is a visual artist specialising in digital art and anime-style character design.
-She has online portfolio.
+She has an online portfolio.
 As a student, she's not an official part of Slow Farm Ltd., but she's still right in the heart of what we do.
 She's also the go-to person for graphics support.
 She's adept at poultry handling, and she pays attention to the farm insects.

 Perry is a student at Ashhurst School.
 He is good at bicycling, at direct sowing large seeds, and at harvesting.
 He's our primary bean planter and picker, and the chooks are his domain.
 That's really him in the photo; he only looks like he's a Minecraft zombie.